tlverse/causalglm/README.md

 ### Conditional odds ratio estimation
-Note a log-linear model is used for the conditional odds ratio.
+Note a log-linear working model is used for the conditional odds ratio.
-As a consequence, the parametric model specified by `formula` is actually a model for the log conditional odds ratio.
+As a consequence, the parametric working model specified by `formula` is actually a working model for the log conditional odds ratio.

 ``` r
 # odds ratio